How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: The Multi-Agent Game

-\textbf{Market Model.} We consider a finite number of $n+1$ investors that trade between their individual risk-free bank accounts $S^{0i}$ with interest rate $r^i \in \mathbb{R}$ and an individual risky stocks $S^i$.
+\textbf{Market Model.} We consider a finite number of $n+1$ investors\footnote{The choice of $n+1$ (rather than just $n$) investors underscores that we are considering at least two investors and allows us later to consider a geometric average over the performance of the $n$ other investors when specifying the preference structure of the given investor.} who trade between their individual risk-free bank accounts $S^{0i}$ with interest rate $r^i \in \mathbb{R}$ and individual risky stocks $S^i$.
 The asset price dynamics are given by

 for constants $\kappa^i \in \mathbb{R}$ and $\sigma^i,\sigma^{0i}\geq 0$ such that $\sigma^i +\sigma^{0i} > 0$ for $i=1,...,n+1$ and for measurable functions $\eta^i: E \to \mathbb{R}$ for $i=1,...,n+1$.
 We will assume